 Nic leads EMC internal strategy development.
 He began his career in financial management at Nestle and British American Tobacco, and then moved to consulting (EMC, World Bank) and private equity (EMIA).
 Passionate about entrepreneurship, he’s provided investment advisory to over 50 SMEs, and co-founded the Cambodia Investment Club (CIC) in 2013, which he served as a Board Member until 2015.
 He holds MBA from Charles Sturt University.

-David manages EMC and leads strategic consulting projects.
+David manages EMC and led strategic consulting projects including in agriculture, SME, access to finance, energy and water systems.
 He arrived in Cambodia in 2008 to work in rural development and after two years joined EMC.
 During the previous 15 years, he worked with global corporates and start-ups in software development / telecom in Germany, Russia, Central Asia, Greece and UK before arriving in Cambodia.
 He holds business degrees from Germany and the UK.

 San manages all aspects of EMC finance, accounting and commercial operations across all offices and has over 15 years’ experience.
 Immediately prior to joining EMC, San worked in financial consulting and earlier as finance manager for a Japanese export manufacturer.
 He started his finance career in the development sector and graduated from Maharishi Vedic and Norton universities.